functional-nomads/functional-nomads.github.io/_posts/2014-04-15-hasch-intro.markdown

 {% endhighlight %}

-If you have ideas or find any flaws, please open an issue or leave a comment.
-Patches are welcome!
+If you have ideas or find any flaws, please open an issue on github or leave a comment.
+Pull-requests are welcome!